Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/Data_Binding.md

 ```

 The partition array defines ranges: [label1, threshold1, label2, threshold2, label3].
 The bias determines which label to use when a value equals a threshold.

+## Best Practices

+### Choosing the Right Data Source

+- **Use DBC signals** for real-time vehicle data that updates frequently
+- **Use C# properties** for configuration data, system state, and complex data structures
+- **Use TimeSeries** for charts and historical analysis

+### Performance Considerations

+- **Minimize bindings** - Only bind to data you actually need to display
+- **Use appropriate precision** - Set precision levels that match your data requirements
+- **Consider update frequency** - High-frequency data may impact dashboard performance

+## Next Steps

+Now that you understand data binding, you can:
+- Learn about [Core Elements](./Core_Elements.md) to understand dashboard structure
+- Explore [Component Reference](./Component_Reference.md) for detailed component information
+- See [Conditional Styling](./Conditional_Styling.md) for dynamic visual effects
+- Review [Example](./Example.md) for complete dashboard implementations